-This is a literature review on topic of Nail Industry that includes Finger Nail, Toe Nail, Manicure, Pedicure, Artificial Tip, and etc… This article synthesize definition, origin/history, current state and roughly on future state of nail industry.
+This is a literature review on the topic of Nail Industry that includes Finger Nail, Toe Nail, Manicure, Pedicure, Artificial Tip, and etc… This article synthesizes definition, origin/history, current state and roughly on the future state of the nail industry.

 With popularity and prevalence of nail industry today, not many actual fully grasp the origin/history nor have much knowledge on this industry.
 This article is written with a mindset of sharing this important knowledge and allow us all to recognize how far this market has leaped from what it was before to where it is today.

-Nail salon has become a common feature of American towns, cities, neighborhoods and shopping malls throughout United States (Roelofs, & Do, 2012).
-The nail industry has substantially grew in USA in the last two decades (Quach, Nguyen, Doan-Billings, Okahara, Fan, Reynolds, 2008).
-The factor of the rapid nail industry growth is found majorly among the Vietnamese immigrant and a minor number within other Asians; those who have transformed the beauty industry and implemented the market of affordable pedicure, manicures, and artificial nails (Federman, Harrington, & Krynski, 2006).
+The nail salon has become a common feature of American towns, cities, neighborhoods and shopping malls throughout the United States (Roelofs, & Do, 2012).
+The nail industry has substantially grown in the USA in the last two decades (Quach, Nguyen, Doan-Billings, Okahara, Fan, Reynolds, 2008).
+The factor of the rapid nail industry growth is found majorly among the Vietnamese immigrant and a minor number within other Asians; those who have transformed the beauty industry and implemented the market of an affordable pedicure, manicures, and artificial nails (Federman, Harrington, & Krynski, 2006).

 Why Nail Industry is Attractive?

-The attraction to the nail industry come in two main perspective: 1) business ownership, and 2) quick and easy job finding (Quach, Nguyen, Doan-Billings, Okahara, Fan, & Reynolds, 2008; Ly, & Tufts University, 2003; Wahowiak, 2015).
-In the last few decades, Quach, Nguyen, Doan-Billings, Okahara, Fan, and Reynolds, (2008) indicate that the nail business ownership and workforce has tripled in size; and dramatically to accounts and includes large numbers of immigrated workers.
-The estimated Vietnamese licensed nail technicians increases 10 times in between 1987 and 2002 (Federman, Harrington, and Krynski, 2006).
+The attraction to the nail industry come in two main perspectives: 1) business ownership, and 2) quick and easy job finding (Quach, Nguyen, Doan-Billings, Okahara, Fan, & Reynolds, 2008; Ly, & Tufts University, 2003; Wahowiak, 2015).
+In the last few decades, Quach, Nguyen, Doan-Billings, Okahara, Fan, and Reynolds, (2008) indicate that the nail business ownership and workforce have tripled in size; and dramatically to accounts and includes large numbers of immigrated workers.
+The estimated Vietnamese licensed nail technicians increase 10 times between 1987 and 2002 (Federman, Harrington, and Krynski, 2006).

 From the job finding perspectives, the nail technician is attractive for the following reasons: 1) flexibility in the salon working hour, 2) ease with the onboarding process, and 3) quick capability in money making (Wahowiak, 2015).
-Nail job is especially fit for immigrants because of 1) the short, inexpensive and readily training, 2) flexible schedule that work around the immigrant mothers with family obligations, and 3) less expectation in English proficiency (Ly, & Tufts University, 2003).
+Nail job is especially fit for immigrants because of 1) the short, inexpensive and readily training 2) flexible schedule that works around the immigrant mothers with family obligations, and 3) less expectation in English proficiency (Ly, & Tufts University, 2003).
 “To do nail salon work, you don’t need high English proficiency” (pg.
-2), and language barriers is a challenge for most aged and mid aged immigrants in the job seeking process (Wahowiak, 2015).
+2), and the language barrier is a challenge for most aged and mid-aged immigrants in the job seeking process (Wahowiak, 2015).

 History of Nail Salon/Industry